kipcole9/unitable/README.md

 x.can_convert_to? :london_bus
  => true
 ```
-You can also convert or create a new unit by passing a hash with a normalised value to the Unit instance initialiser.
+You can also convert or create a new unit instance by passing a hash with a normalised value to the Unit instance initialiser.
 To display how many millimeters in a chain:

 ```ruby
 Unit::Millimeter[Unit::Chain[1]]